WeiyuanDeng/Dancing-Robot/README.md

 Currently supports ten songs (more could be added) with only two movement, there will be improvement on different  and more movements soon.

+## Demo (To be continue...)

 ## Dataset

-Thanks to Will Drevo's remarkable work, the song learning and classification part in the dancing robot project was implemented from his work, [Devaju](https://github.com/worldveil/dejavu).
+Thanks to Will Drevo's remarkable work, the song learning and classification part in the dancing robot project was an implementation of his work, [Devaju](https://github.com/worldveil/dejavu).

-There are ten songs
+There are ten songs in the

 ## Classification
  - numpy